 As far as rescuing rabbits it all started when I came upon a rabbit in a pet shop.
 He was sitting in a little wire cage full of poop, with an empty food and water bowl.
 The cage was dirty and he had no space to run around.

 I asked someone who worked there to please give him some food and water.
 I waited around for about twenty minutes and they did nothing.
 I went home and told my husband about this poor rabbit that needed a home.
 We got straight in the car to go back to get him.
 We named him Benjamin Bunny.

 Having cats all my life I knew nothing about rabbits.
-I tried to find some books, but there really wasn’t any good information available.
+I tried to find some books, but they’re really wasn’t any good information available.
 The books that I read told me to put a rabbit in a cage or a hutch outside.
 I was living in Southern California and I just couldn’t believe that a rabbit would live well outside in a hutch, especially when it got hot.
 So we made him a home in our apartment.
-To my amazement he started to use our cats litter box.
+To my amazement, he started to use our cat’s litter box.
 I thought this was super!
 He could now live loose in our apartment just like our cat.
 The cat and rabbit, after being introduced properly, got along fine.
-In fact the rabbit was the boss.
+In fact, the rabbit was the boss.